Felons Carrying a Concealed Weapon

 - You carried a concealed weapon.

 The conviction does not have to be from Florida and does not have to be a felony.
-There are a number of things that can trigger the prohibition of having a firearm.
+There are a number of things that can trigger the prohibition of having a firearm in West Palm Beach.
 A prosecutor can use previous:

 It can be from any other jurisdiction.
 The conviction can easily be proven by the state prosecutor by ordering certified copies of the convictions.